fenrirstrife/fenrirstrife/README.md

-- 👋 Hi, I’m @fenrirstrife
+- 👋 Hi, I’m @Jesus Cerecer
 - 👀 I’m interested in learning new technologies that would challenge my skills and help to improve
 - 🌱 I’m currently learning Dart and Flutter implementations, Firebase and Openshift